alleboudy/detectozord/README.md

 ```

-## TODO: refine the pose estimation step and report only the yml of the highest convergence score.
+### TODO: refine the pose estimation step and report only the yml of the highest convergence score.
 Also, cleaning up and moving flags outside of the code ex: in main.cpp live=true will grab RGB and depth images from a connected OpenNI sensor instead of loading static scenes

 ## PointNet work is being done here ->
 https://github.com/alleboudy/pointnet Classification, OneVsAllClassification, and pose regresssion

+### In /utils...
-## In /utils you can fibd methods to create point clouds .ply files from given RGB D images, it does the translation to origin and sets the clouds in unit bounding box which is a mandatory preprocessing step for pointnet training.
+One can fibd methods to create point clouds .ply files from given RGB D images, it does the translation to origin and sets the clouds in unit bounding box which is a mandatory preprocessing step for pointnet training.

-### Challenge 1 notes - UPDATED:
+#### Challenge 1 notes - UPDATED:

 please disable the viewers if necessary for a faster running, sorry didn't make it in time before the deadline